creating a fragrance

 When you begin to study the plants, animals, and geology of a place, a color palette of the natural surroundings emerges; the soft greens of chaparral and sages, brown canyon wrens, red earth, rose and purple sunsets.

-The colors of Sedona were warm, soft, bright, and slightly unsaturated.
-This gives direction to a scent that evolved into a soft, dry, muted, and fresh fragrance.
+The colors of Sedona were warm, soft, and slightly unsaturated.
+This gives direction to a scent that evolved into a soft, dry, muted but fresh fragrance.

 how is it made?